AlamHasabie/transport-game-backend/README.md

 - is_equipment_used : used just for indicator for rolling and answer_wait state after equipment execution
 - start_time : time when the game starts
 - game_timeout : game finish timeout
+- time_left : time left of the game , in milliseconds

 ### player_status
 - money : money